lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 # SQL Query Lessons
-[Original Source]( https://en.wikibooks.org/wiki/Data_Management_in_Bioinformatics/SQL_Exercises) from wikibooks - I modified both the example dataset and the queries to work with Google BigQuery
+[Original Source]( https://en.wikibooks.org/wiki/Data_Management_in_Bioinformatics/SQL_Exercises) from wikibooks - I modified both the example dataset and the queries to work with Google BigQuery and also added more intermediate queries to enable students to 'level-up' their query writing more deliberately.

 ---
 ### Part 1 - Single Table Queries

 In this section you will write and execute SQL queries against a single table in a public Google Cloud BigQuery bioinformatics dataset.
+The table was created from a single CSV (text) file.

 Possible query answers are on this page - https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/SQL-queries/SQLQueries.sql

 Below is a list of SQL keywords and query patterns.